Impetigo

-Impetigo is a very contagious skin infection.
-It is most common in children and infants, and is more likely when children start attending daycare centres or schools.
+Impetigo is a very contagious skin infection which is very common.
 It is sometimes called ‘school sores’.
-Impetigo is found generally on the face, especially around the nose and mouth.
+Impetigo is found generally on the face, especially around the nose and mouth, but can develop around broken skin anywhere on the body.

 Causes

-Impetigo is caused by 2 types of bacteria known as Staphylococcus aureus and Streptococcus pyogenes.
+Impetigo is caused by 2 types of bacteria known as Staphylococcus aureus (most common) and Streptococcus pyogenes.
+Sometimes both bacteria occur together in impetigo.
 These bacteria infect either normal skin or skin already affected by another skin condition such as eczema or insect bites.

 Symptoms of impetigo